On Signed Network Games with Binary Actions: Preliminary results

 \subsection{Signed network games on structurally balanced networks}

 The results in the previous subsection can be extended by introducing the notion of structural balance \cite{Harary:1953,Cartwright:1956}.
 This is a property of signed networks that corresponds to the possibility of exactly partitioning the signed graph into two adversary sub-communities, such that all links within each sub-community have positive weight, whereas all links between nodes of different communities have negative weights.
-When the graph is structurally balanced, the SNC game can be transformed through a change of variables into a network coordination game.
-Consensus strategy profiles in the network coordination game corresponds to strategy profiles that take opposite sign in the two communities of the structurally balanced graph.
+When the graph is structurally balanced, the {\black SNG} can be transformed through a change of variables into a network coordination game.
+Consensus \tcb{action profile}s in the network coordination game corresponds to \tcb{action profile}s that take opposite sign in the two communities of the structurally balanced graph.